 How do you make learning fun for kids?

-You can make learning more fun for kids by integrating multiple types of sensory activities, different stimuli, and different forms of teaching to keep kids engaged.
+You can make learning more fun for kids by integrating multiple sensory activities, different stimuli, and different forms of teaching to keep kids engaged.

 How do I keep my 5 year old busy at home?